A New Year, New Changes

 Please see race websites for race dates and entry procedure

 The Lakes Sky Ultra team once again bring us the Lakes Sky Ultra and a new race as of 2017, Scafell Sky Race .
-This duo of races take place on the 15th and 16th July and provide two incredible opportunities.
+This duo of races provide two incredible opportunities.
 The Lakes Sky Ultra is a tough, challenging and adventurous race that requires experience and vetting.
 Elevated ridge lines, exposure, tough, challenging and technical terrain all pale into insignificance with grade 3 scrambles.
 Extreme, gnarly and hardcore, it’s everything a Skyrunning race should be!
 55km in length and 4500m of vertical gain.

 Entries are available HERE

 The Scafell Sky Race offers a 40km race and 2700m of vertical gain.
 It’s a challenging race that like its bigger brother offers an incredible Skyrunning experience.
 However, the challenge is less extreme and vetting is not required.
-Therefore, this race is open to all.
+Therefore, this race is open to all and is the qualifying race for the Skyrunning UK National Team for the 2018 World Championships held in Scotland.

 Entries are available HERE